smaya-a/pythagorean/index.markdown

 letters follows Städele...
 All translations are mine."

 ## Theano to Euboule
+### Note on Theano to Eubole
+In this letter, Theano chastises Eubole for spoiling her children.
+She compares Eubole's treatment of her children to the luxurious lives of the "progeny of Sardanapalus," who was supposedly a king who lived and died in excess and decadence.
+Disclipine and austerity, instead, are recommended.
+The burden of raising children to become virtuous and capable members of society is placed entirely on Eubole's shoulders, showing how women in Ancient Greece were defined by their household management skills.

 ### Greek
 S V 166, 168; T 195–6; Hercher 603 No. 4